provectus/streaming-data-platform/README.md

 ## Overview
 Streaming Data Platform is a unified solution for real time streaming data pipelines, streams powered data lake and data driven microservices across enterprise.
+It unifies ingestion, persisting, processing and machine learning layers of your data lake.

+Data ingestion layer supports API Gateway endpoint, SFTP, RDS Capture Data Changes, S3 events, DynamoDB, and other connectors.

+All data is streamed in Kinesis, partitioned by business key and split by separate kinesis streams for horizontal scalability.

+Ingested and processed messages are stored on S3 with minimum latency.
+Smart partitioning on S3 and columnar format enables subsecond SQL queries from Athena clients.

 ### Use Cases
 The template is designed for the following initiatives:
 - Plug-n-play solution for processing and storing data streams in AWS